 - The service account must have local logon rights.
 Make sure that the local logon rights are not overridden by any group policies.

-- For backup and restore of, service account should have owner permissions at the root level (all public folder).
+- For public folders, service account should have owner permission at the root level (all public folder).

 - From the ADSIEDIT snap-in, connect to the domain controller.